 Elevation: 10,516 ft

 Phi Kappa Mountain has 296 feet of prominence, just 4 feet shy of being a “ranked” peak.
-Phi Kappa Mountain is located above the southeast fork of Summit Creek, off of Trail Creek Summit, in the Pioneer Mountains.
-This mountain is often climbed with an ascent of Summit Creek Peak, which is further to the northwest, as Phi Kappa is “on the way.”
+Phi Kappa Mountain is located above the southeast fork of Summit Creek, near Trail Creek Summit, in the Pioneer Mountains.
+This mountain is often climbed with an ascent of Summit Creek Peak, which is to the northwest, as Phi Kappa Mountain is “on the way.”

-Also, Phi Kappa’s accessibility from the main trail makes it a good off-trail peak choice if you just want to take in some views of surrounding Pioneer Mountain peaks, without continuing on to Summit Creek Peak.
-Phi Kappa Mountain summit is, approximately, a 1-hour detour from the trail and back.
+Phi Kappa Mountain’s accessibility from the main trail makes it a good off-trail peak choice if you just want to take in some views of surrounding Pioneer Mountain peaks, without continuing on to Summit Creek Peak.
+Phi Kappa Mountain summit is about a 1-hour detour from the trail and back.
+USGS Phi Kappa Mountain

-Take Trail Creek Road either from west of Mackay off Highway 93, or northeast of Sun Valley, to the marked Trail Creek Summit.
-There is a parking area on the southeast side of the pass summit.
+Take Trail Creek Road either from US-93 to the east or from Sun Valley to the southwest, to the marked Trail Creek Summit.
+There is a parking area on the southeast side of the pass.
+This is the parking area for the Summit Creek Trail/FST-053 [(A)(3)(a) on Page 258].

 Southeast Ridge, Class 2

-Just off the parking area, find a well-traveled trail that heads southeast.
+From the parking area, follow the Summit Creek Trail/FST-053 heading southeast.
 Take the trail as it parallels the southeast fork of Summit Creek all the way to the pass between Phi Kappa Mountain and Peak 10860.
-Here, go off trail and follow the southeast ridge, traveling northwest, toward the summit of Phi Kappa.
-Tag it and enjoy the views!
+Leave the trail here and follow the Southeast Ridge, traveling northwest, to the summit of Phi Kappa Mountain.
+Enjoy the views!

-Margo Mandella provided her GPS track from her, Steve’s, and Bruce Dunham’s 2017 ascent.
-(Note the position of North arrow.
-Additionally, the track is yellow, the blue is the boundary between Custer and Blaine counties.)
+Margo Mandella provided her GPS track from her 2017 ascent with Steve Mandella and Bruce Dunham.
+Note the position of North arrow.
+Additionally, the track is in yellow.
+The blue line is the boundary between Custer and Blaine counties.
+Please note that the yellow track includes an ascent of nearby Summit Creek Peak and descends the Southwest Face of Summit Creek Peak to intersect the Summit Creek Trail.